GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         mix local.rebar
         mix archive.install hex phx_new 1.4.0

 5. Install **Node.js** if you do not already have it.
-If you are on MacOS and have Homebrew, you can run:
+If you are on macOS and have Homebrew, you can run:

         brew install node